Sarah Parker GAICD

 Sarah’s current involvement in Agriculture includes the VFF Work Place Relations and Education and Farm Business and Regional Development Committees; Industry Advocate and Farmer Representative for Cows Create Careers; Board Member for Food and Primary Skills Victoria, Publicity Officer for Illawarra Cattle Society of Australia, Victorian Branch and Member of the Murray Dairy Industry Steering Group.

-Vice President & General Board Director, located in Victoria
+Vice President, Membership Coordinator and General Board Director, located in Victoria

 Aileen lives and works on a farm in rural Victoria.
 She is married to Greg.
 Together with two of their five adult sons, they operate a Primary Production and Hay contracting business.
 Her role is supporting the administration and production of cereal crops, hay, lucerne, prime lambs and wool at their properties in Victoria and New South Wales.